-this Amendment shall not apply to any EOL Transactions entered into and documented in a confirmation executed and delivered by both parties, during the period between the Effective Date and the Execution Date.
+This Amendment shall not apply to any EOL Transactions entered into and documented in a written confirmation deemed accepted by both Parties, during the period between the Effective Date and the Execution Date of this Amendment; and

+Enron shall not alter or delete EOL transaction data relative to trades executed with AEPSC without the prior written consent of AEPSC.

+EOL product descriptions, attached as Exhibit XXX, shall govern those transactions executed through EOL.
+Enron shall provide AEPSC with thirty days prior written notice of any changes Enron intends to make to such product descriptions, with such changes to be effective unless agreed to otherwise by the Parties.

-The Governing Agreements are further amended as provided in the Annexes attached hereto.
+The Governing Agreements are further amended as provided in the Annex and Exhibits attached hereto.

-Each of ENA, EPMI and Counterparty consents to the introduction into evidence of the records of the EOL Transactions maintained on EOL and waives any right to object to such records as not being in writing or constituting a writing.
-Electronic EOL records, if introduced in evidence in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
-No party shall object to the admissibility of such EOL records on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.
+Each of the Parties consents to the introduction into evidence of the Transaction History records of the EOL Transactions maintained on EOL and waives any right to object to such records as not being in writing or constituting a writing.
+Electronic EOL records, if introduced in evidence in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the Parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
+No Party shall object to the admissibility of such EOL records on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.

 Except as expressly provided herein, the Governing Agreements are not otherwise modified or amended.
 In particular, the confirmation process, if any, with respect to transactions other than EOL Transactions remains unchanged.

-This Amendment shall be governed by and construed in accordance with the law specified as governing the Governing Agreement in question and shall be binding on and inure to the benefit of the parties and their respective successors and permitted assigns.
+This Amendment shall be governed by and construed in accordance with the law specified as governing the Governing Agreement in question and shall be binding on and inure to the benefit of the Parties and their respective successors and permitted assigns.

-IN WITNESS WHEREOF, the parties have executed this Amendment on , 2001 (the “Execution Date”) but effective as of the date first above written.
+IN WITNESS WHEREOF, the Parties have executed this Amendment on , 2001 (the “Execution Date”) but effective as of the date first above written.

 ENRON NORTH AMERICA CORP.